microsoft/playwright/docs/src/api/class-apirequestcontext.md

 [BrowserContext] cookies and requests made from the page will pick them up.
 This means that if you log in using this API, your e2e test will be logged in and vice versa.

-If you want API requests to not interfere with the browser cookies you shoud create a new [APIRequestContext] by calling [`method: APIRequest.newContext`].
+If you want API requests to not interfere with the browser cookies you should create a new [APIRequestContext] by calling [`method: APIRequest.newContext`].
 Such `APIRequestContext` object will have its own isolated cookie storage.